jasonl99/jasonl99.github.io/_posts/2017-01-21-managing_sockets_part_2.md

 end

 ws "/socket1" do |socket|
- # we don't send anything.
+ # This just opens the connection.
 We create additional handlers:
  # socket has no useful properties for us.
 It has some internal
  # IO stuff, but no request, context, or response properties.
 So
  # we there's no way in this method to find which browser created